-Currently, in Social Sciences, the traditional research techniques face important challenges related to their ability to describe and explain emerging phenomena occurring in our societies.
-But, at the same time, social scientists are becoming more and more aware of the increasing capacity to access, raise, generate and integrate massive volumes of social and political data.
+Traditional research techniques in the Social Sciences are facing important challenges related to their ability to describe and explain emerging phenomena occurring in our societies.
+However, at the same time, social scientists are becoming more and more aware of the increasing capacity to access, raise, generate, and integrate massive volumes of social and political data.
 As these data can also be combined in an innovative way with traditional techniques, such as ethnography, surveys, participatory mapping, in-depth interviews and many others, new opportunities arise in this field.

-The goal of this project is to encourage and to heighten the combination of methodological terms, to develop novel diagnoses about the most relevant social and political social issues.
-To do this, we will focus on specific locations: the Chilean northern border, the most populated sectors, the Araucanía region, the coastal areas of environmental sacrifice.
-We will also analyze cross-cutting problems in these places, which are relevant for Chilean society: demographic dynamics, health, education, violence, social conflict, environmental problems, accessibility to public goods vs. evils, illegality, participation and political representation, among others.
+The goal of this project is to encourage and to heighten the combination of methodological strategies and techniques, to develop novel diagnoses about the most relevant social and political social issues.
+To do this, we will focus on specific locations: the Chilean northern border, the most populated sectors in the country, the Araucanía region and the coastal areas of environmental sacrifice, among others.

 While integrating data in this novel manner we will focus on:

--The production of quality information of high value for social purposes, making it available to foster the study and better comprehension of the key problems Chile faces today at a nation wide and also territorial level.
+- The production of quality information highly valuable for social research purposes, making it available to foster the study and the comprehension of the key problems Chile faces today at a nation wide and also territorial level.

--The study of the development and evolution of social and political issues, as a basis for the design of prospective studies on emerging conflicts and phenomena in the country in general, and in the territorial focus areas in particular.
+- The study of the development and evolution of social and political issues to stablish a basis for the design of prospective studies on emerging conflicts and phenomena in the country in general, and in the territorial areas in particular.

 Juan Pablo Luna